 In the end no less than 160 – including the Bird series below – were built or rebuilt, making it one of the larger classes on the GWR.
-However the very successful and more versatile 4300s took over much of their work, especially after the Hall class was introduced which in turn released the 43s for lighter work.
+However, the very successful and more versatile 4300s took over much of their work, especially after the Hall class was introduced which in turn released the 43s for lighter work.

 Bird (3441) Class

-This was to all intents and purposes a last batch of 15 Bulldogs built in 1909 with deeper and stronger frames, although they did revert to screw reverse.
+This was to all intents and purposes a last batch of 15 Bulldogs built in 1909 with vacuum brakes and deeper and stronger frames, although they did revert to screw reverse.
 They were numbered 3731–3745 and renumbered 3441–3455.
 For most purposes they were considered part of the Bulldog class, changes and modifications were on the same lines, and no separate diagrams were issued after about the 1920s.
 All survived to British Railways, none were converted to Dukedogs, and the last few were withdrawn in 1951.